realaisles/BerlinSalaryTrends/README.md

 Welcome to the Berlin Salary Trends repo.

-## Participate:

-Your participation matters!
-Join the Berlin Salary Survey 2023 today:
+## 🚀 Join the Berlin Salary Survey 2023 today

+Submit your data anonymously and find out how you compare to others:

 **June 2023 edition, online until 1.7.2023:**
 - 🇬🇧 [in English](https://forms.gle/9zQJbqqeSMrXsmuL6) 🇺🇸
 - 🇩🇪 [in German](https://forms.gle/pC5ULu5b9FWQKsUM6) 🇩🇪

+Result will be published no later than 15.7.2023.

 ## Table of Contents